-Wha Goals What do we want to achieve?
+Goals What do we want to achieve?
 Strategies How will we do it?
 Activities What will we do this year?
 Measures How will we assess our performance?
-Budget Allocation 2021/22 4.1 Be an effective advocate for our community's interests 4.1.1 Develop an Advocacy Strategy highlighting matters and initiatives of strategic importance to the district and region Develop Advocacy Strategy Advocacy Strategy developed 4.2 Provide strong leaderships and 4.2.1 Improve communication with all our stakeholders - internal & external Increase the number of media releases and good news stories shared with local and social media Media releases and good news stories promoting our achievements transparent governance 4.2.2 Review Council's social media presence Review number, content and reach of Council's social media pages and develop future social media strategy Strong and focussed social media presence 4.3.1 Develop an IT Strategy to future proof the organisation's business management systems Develop an IT Strategy to future proof the organisation's business management systems IT Strategy developed \$50,000 Build an agile, cohesive, customer focused organisation that provides value for money 4.3.2 Implement systems and programs that support effective management of assets, finances and operations Implement systems identified as priority in IT Strategy Electronic payroll implemented \$50,000 4.3 4.3.3 Review Council's organisational structure to ensure Council is adequately resourced and has the right skills matrix to deliver the projects and objectives outlined in the Strategic Plan (future years) - - 4.3.4 Investigate cultural change program driving efficiencies (future years) - - 4.4 Promote Council as an employer of choice 4.4.1 Pursue innovative opportunities for learning, professional development and succession planning Develop Workplace Succession Plan Workplace Succession Plan developed 4.4 4.4.2 Protect employee's health and safety in the workplace Increase participation in Healthy Lifestyle Program Increase participation in health assessment from 7% of employees to 20%
+Budget Allocation 2023/24 4.1 Be an effective advocate for our community's interests 4.1.1 Develop an Advocacy Strategy highlighting matters and initiatives of strategic importance to the district and region Develop Advocacy Strategy Advocacy Strategy developed 4.2 Provide strong leaderships and 4.2.1 Improve communication with all our stakeholders - internal & external Increase the number of media releases and good news stories shared with local and social media Media releases and good news stories promoting our achievements transparent governance 4.2.2 Review Council's social media presence Review number, content and reach of Council's social media pages and develop future social media strategy Strong and focussed social media presence Build an agile, cohesive, customer focused organisation that provides value for money 4.3.1 Develop an IT Strategy to future proof the organisation's business management systems complete - - 4.3.2 Implement systems and programs that support effective management of assets, finances and operations Implement systems identified as priority in IT Strategy Implementation as per Strategy recommendations \$250,000 4.3 4.3.3 Review Council's organisational structure to ensure Council is adequately resourced and has the right skills matrix to deliver the projects and objectives outlined in the Strategic Plan Implement recommendations from organisational structure review (at the time of drafting this Plan, the review is pending completion) Review recommendations implemented 4.3.4 Investigate cultural change program driving efficiencies (future years) - - 4.4 Promote Council as an employer of choice 4.4.1 Pursue innovative opportunities for learning, professional development and succession planning Prepare, review and implement individual staff Development Plans Staff Development Plans implemented \$103,000 4.4.2 Protect employee's health and safety in the workplace Increase participation in Healthy Lifestyle Program Increase participation in health assessment to 20%